Rookout/docs/docs/dop-install.md

 ## Next Steps

-The instructions above describe how to install the Datastore with the most basic configuration.
+The instructions above describe how to deploy the Datastore with the most basic configuration.

 Using the Datastore requires setting up a TLS termination proxy (recommended) or providing it with a TLS certificate for encryption purposes.